Schnoodle: 20 Facts You Didn’t KnowMay 21, 2021 2021-06-04 10:30

 Consider feeding them a weight management food or adding low-calorie meals consisting of pumpkin or carrots.

-If your Schnoodle is overweight, don’t be shy to speak to your vet about it.
+If your Schnoodle is overweight, do not be shy to speak to your vet about it.
 More than 50% of all US dogs weigh too much.
 By making sure your dog is at his perfect weight you are setting him up for a long and healthy life!

 #15 They are very social